some-ip-com/open-someip-spec/src/someip-sd.rst

     :satisfies:
     :status: valid
     :collapse: True

+.. rst-class:: compact

-The detection of a reboot may be done as follows (with new the values of the current packet from the communication partner and old the last value received before):
+The detection of a reboot shall be done as follows (with new the values of the current packet from the communication partner and old the last value received before):

-if old.reboot==0 and new.reboot==1 then Reboot detected if old.reboot==1 and new.reboot==1 and old.session_id>=new.session_id then Reboot detected
+* if old.reboot==0 and new.reboot==1 then Reboot detected
+* if old.reboot==1 and new.reboot==1 and old.session_id>=new.session_id then Reboot detected

-The following is not enough since we do not have reliable communication: if new.reboot==1 and old.session_id>=new.session_id then Reboot detected
+The following is not enough since we do not have reliable communication:

+* if new.reboot==1 and old.session_id>=new.session_id then Reboot detected

 .. feat_req:: 🎯
     :id: feat_req_someipsd_871